Early Years Nursery Policies

 A staff member with a first-aid certificate should always be in attendance.
 The Committee should always consider the need for immediate training or advice for staff to deal with any special need.

 We hope to provide an atmosphere in which parents/carers can approach staff at any time and on any issue.
 Speaking to the playgroup leader about any problems or worries will be the first action.
 Any complaints will be attended to and replied to within 7 days.
 If the complaint needs to be taken further this will be replied to within 14 days.
-Complaints about provision should initially be made to the Playgroup Manager Lisa Kennaugh.
-If the matter is not resolved then the parent/carer should approach the registered person (Kate Higham).
+Complaints about provision should initially be made to the nursery Manager Lisa Kennaugh.
+If the matter is not resolved then the parent/carer should approach the registered person (Lorraine Riley).
 If after this procedure has been followed the complaint is not resolved satisfactorily then parents/carers can contact OFSTED at any time

 Royal Exchange Buildings